DNA site's hack is fresh reminder to think twice about ancestry testing

 Now add hacking to that list of concerns.

-DNA testing site MyHeritage said earlier this week that more than 92 million users' email addresses and hashed passwords had been stolen.
-The data had been sitting for months on a private server until an outside security researcher alerted the company.
-It included info from any user who had signed up for the service until October 26.
-MyHeritage said the breach didn't contain sensitive data like DNA and individuals' family trees.
+DNA testing site MyHeritage said this week that more than 92 million users' email addresses and hashed passwords had been stolen, affecting any user who had signed up until October 26.
+The data had been sitting for months on a private server until an outside security researcher alerted the Israel-based company.
+MyHeritage said the breach didn't contain sensitive data such as DNA and individuals' family trees.

-It doesn't take a hacker to access personal data such as users' medical histories and biological relationships through some genealogy sites, recent criminal cases have shown.
+But that personal data, such as users’ medical histories and biological relationships, can be accessed through legal means.

-More: Took an ancestry DNA test?
-You might be a 'genetic informant' unleashing secrets about your relatives

 It was Florida-based GEDmatch, which pools raw genetic profiles that people share publicly, that led investigators to identify Joseph James DeAngelo as the "Golden State Killer," a suspect in the rapes and murders that terrorized California in the 1970s and ‘80s.